-While there are ways to increase your collagen levels, an important consideration is avoiding damage of collagen or reduction of collagen levels in the first place.
+While there are ways to increase your collagen levels, an important consideration is avoiding damage to collagen or reduction of collagen levels in the first place.
 By protecting the collagen that your body is already producing, you will be able to better maintain healthy levels of collagen.

 Smoking is known to affect how your body produces collagen.
 Studies show that smoking can reduce collagen production by about 20%, causing premature aging that affects the skin and other parts of the body.
 With collagen production decreasing by about 1% per year after age 20, the effects of smoking can essentially speed the aging process of the skin by about 20 years!

 The best way to avoid the effects that smoking has on collagen is to avoid smoking altogether.
-Smoking not only affects collagen, but also significantly increases your risk of cancer and other diseases.
-By stopping smoking you will improve not only your collagen levels, but your overall health.
+Smoking not only affects collagen but also significantly increases your risk of cancer and other diseases.
+By stopping smoking, you will improve not only your collagen levels but your overall health.

 Sunlight can destroy collagen, making it important to protect your skin from excessive amounts of sunlight.
-The effects of sunlight on collagen are primarily caused by ultraviolet light, a high energy form of light.
+The effects of sunlight on collagen are primarily caused by ultraviolet light, a high-energy form of light.
 This light breaks down collagen in the skin and can affect the quality of your skin.
 The good news is that ultraviolet light cannot typically get past your skin, meaning that it is unlikely to affect collagen in other parts of your body.

-Protecting your body from sunlight include avoiding excessive exposure to the sun or to any ultraviolet lights.
+Protecting your body from sunlight includes avoiding excessive exposure to the sun or to any ultraviolet lights.
 The ultraviolet light used in tanning beds can also be a potentially harmful source of light.
 When exposed to the sun, you should use an effective sunscreen or wear clothing and a hat that will shield most of your skin from the sun.

 Sugar causes chemical changes in collagen that ultimately destroy its normal structure.
 Eating foods that are high in sugars, especially corn syrups, can reduce the amount of normal collagen in your body.
 This can affect collagen in more than just your skin, leading to joint and muscle problems in addition to premature skin aging.

-There are a group of diseases affecting connective tissues, many of which are related to effects of the disease on collagen.
+There are a group of diseases affecting connective tissues, many of which are related to the effects of the disease on collagen.
 Someone with these diseases should closely follow the prescribed medical treatments, as connective tissue diseases can cause serious health problems.
 The good news is that most of these diseases are relatively rare.

 As we age, our body’s ability to produce collagen slowly decreases.
-Many of the visible signs of aging, from wrinkled skin, to brittle nails, to decreasing hair quality are related to the decreases in collagen production.
-While there is unfortunately no way to stop from aging, there are steps that can be taken to reduce the impact that lower collagen levels can have on your body.
+Many of the visible signs of aging, from wrinkled skin to brittle nails, to decreasing hair quality, are related to the decreases in collagen production.
+While there is, unfortunately, no way to stop from aging, there are steps that can be taken to reduce the impact that lower collagen levels can have on your body.

 Improving Collagen Levels

-Whether it is to help with joint pain, improve the appearance of your skin, or just to improve your overall health, increasing the levels of collagen in your body can enhance your wellbeing.
+Whether it is to help with joint pain, improve the appearance of your skin, or just improve your overall health, increasing the levels of collagen in your body can enhance your well-being.
 Whatever your reason for wanting to increase your collagen, there are multiple strategies that you can use to help.

-You can supplement collagen in your diet, however, ingesting collagen as a supplement may only help to a certain extent.
+You can supplement collagen in your diet; however, ingesting collagen as a supplement may only help to a certain extent.
 Collagen is made out of small molecules called amino acids, and most of the collagen you ingest is broken down into amino acids that are then absorbed by the body.
 There is some research, however, that suggests using collagen supplementation can help to stimulate an increase in collagen.